pdee/pdee/doc/commands-python-mode.rst

 py-add-abbrev
 -------------
 Defines python-mode specific abbrev for last expressions before point.
-Argument is how many `py-partial-expression's form the expansion; or zero means the region is the expansion.
+Argument is how many ‘py-partial-expression’s form the expansion; or zero means the region is the expansion.

 Reads the abbreviation in the minibuffer; with numeric arg it displays a proposal for an abbrev.
 Proposal is composed from the initial character(s) of the expansion.

-Don't use this function in a Lisp program; use `define-abbrev' instead.
+Don’t use this function in a Lisp program; use ‘define-abbrev’ instead.

 py-fill-string-django
 ---------------------
-Fill docstring according to Django's coding standards style.
+Fill docstring according to Django’s coding standards style.

     """
     Process foo, return bar.